gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Some folks use a different word,"
 Special Leaf said.
 "They call people like you 'originals'.
-You, young lady, have a very rare gift.
+You, young lady, might just have a very rare gift.
-You can use all of the tech the Makers left behind, not just odds and ends like the mayor's zap gun."
+It could be that you can use all the tech the Makers left behind, not just odds and ends like the mayor's zap gun."

 The three roos gaped at him.
 "I beg your pardon?"
-Mama Roo finally said.
+Mama Roo said.

 The tortoise picked up his cup of tea.
 "It's very rare," he said,
 quiet but excited.
-"It's why buttons and levers work for you when they won't work for anyone else."
+"And it's not a special talent like mine.
+Nobody really knows *what* it is, but if I'm right, it's why the tech in the bunker worked for you when it wouldn't work for your sister."

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."

-Maddy hugged her sister impulsively.
-"Always knew you were special," she said into her sister's ear.

 "Well, this calls for a toast," Mama Roo said.
 She went into the house and emerged a moment later with a bottle of sweet peach juice in one hand,